© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Merevale Abbey, a Cistercian monastery, associated water control features and industrial remains is a scheduled monument protected by Historic England under reference 1014682.
 View the official record →

-Merevale Abbey is a Cistercian monastery founded in the mid-twelfth century in Warwickshire, established as a daughter house of the Abbey of Furness in Lancashire.
+Merevale Abbey is a Cistercian monastery founded in the twelfth century in Warwickshire, England, which operated as a significant religious and economic centre until the Dissolution of the Monasteries in the sixteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014682.

 Merevale Abbey, a Cistercian monastery, associated water control features and industrial remains is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014682.